criminal court records

 These rules for public release of grand jury transcripts only apply to cases involving state law in California, not federal grand jury indictments.

-Otherwise, the criminal court process and the court records created as a result of a grand jury indictment are similar to what happens in cases where a criminal complaint was filed by the district attorney.
+Otherwise, the criminal court process and the court records created as a result of a grand jury indictment are similar to what happens in cases in which a criminal complaint was filed by the district attorney.

 Sample Grand Jury Transcript: